Sewage Backup & Biohazard Cleanup in Seattle

 Every affected surface gets treated with EPA-registered hospital disinfectants like Century Q or Spartan Halt.
 Commercial air scrubbers running HEPA filtration constantly pull dangerous odors and airborne particles out of your home while the structure dries.

-The most frequent culprits we see include:
+The most frequent culprits include:

 - City main backups: Low-lying neighborhoods face intense hydrostatic pressure during severe storms.
+Seattle Public Utilities (SPU) reports hundreds of overflow events annually in the combined system.

-Based on recent 2026 insurance data, many families must rely on a separate water backup rider, which typically caps out between $5,000 and $10,000 in coverage for the year.
+Based on 2026 insurance data, many families rely on a separate water backup rider, which typically caps out between $5,000 and $10,000 in coverage for the year.
 Reviewing these limits early gives you a clear picture of your financial coverage.

 Using the right gear separates professional remediation from a dangerous DIY attempt.
 You need heavy-duty, specialized equipment to eradicate Category 3 contaminants safely.